Banate vs. Philippine Countryside Rural Bank

 - Substantive Issues:

-- Whether the purported verbal agreement between petitioners and PCRB's Branch Manager Mondigo novated the mortgage contract, particularly the cross-collateral stipulation, and is binding upon PCRB.
+- Whether the purported verbal agreement between the petitioners and Branch Manager Mondigo novated the mortgage contract and is binding upon PCRB.

-- Whether petitioner Banate can demand restitution of the amount paid for the subject properties on the theory that the agreement with Mondigo is deemed rescinded.
+- Whether Banate can demand restitution of the amount paid on the theory that the agreement is deemed rescinded due to lack of authority.

 Ruling